 Dr. Zhang is skilled in integrating western medicine with Chinese medicine.
 She has had hospital privilege at Good Samaritan Medical Center of Legacy Health since 2015 and sees in-patients in the hospital.

 She is also an active researcher.
-Currently, she is the other Oregon research acupuncturist conducting the phase III trial since 2012 on “Randomized Blinded Sham- and Waitlist-Controlled Trial of Acupuncture for Joint Symptoms Related to Aromatase Inhibitors in Women with Early Stage Breast Cancer.” led by Columbia University and funded by SWOG S1200.
+She was the other Oregon research acupuncturist conducting the phase III trial since 2012 on “Randomized Blinded Sham- and Waitlist-Controlled Trial of Acupuncture for Joint Symptoms Related to Aromatase Inhibitors in Women with Early Stage Breast Cancer.” led by Columbia University and funded by SWOG S1200.